 Some of the options available in such situations include:

-- in some cases it may be more practical for Landgate to maintain the paper Title and the relevant graphic.
-In these situations regulation 5(5) of the Transfer of Land (Surveys) Regulations 1995 will apply and the new Deposited Plan is to contain an annotation stating that the residue land in the Title for the corridor is not fully depicted on the Plan.
+In rare cases, it may be more practicable for Landgate to maintain the paper Title and the relevant graphic.
+In these situations, regulation 5(5) of the Transfer of Land (Surveys) Regulations 1995 will apply and the new Deposited Plan is to contain an annotation stating that the residue land in the Title for the corridor is not fully depicted on the Plan.

 Road widths within the Plan must be shown.
 See SPP-13 Roads Section 13.